edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/devicesdk-getting-started/GettingStartedSDK-C.md

+---
+title: Device Service SDK - Getting Started C Device Services SDK
+---

-# C SDK
+#  Device Service SDK - C SDK

 In this guide, you create a simple device service that generates a random number as a means to simulate getting data from an actual device.
 In this way, you explore some of the SDK framework and work necessary to complete a device service without actually having a device to talk to.

 ## Install dependencies

-See the [Getting Started - C Developers](./Ch-GettingStartedCDevelopers.md) guide to install the necessary tools and infrastructure needed to develop a C service.
+See the [Getting Started - C Developers](../../../../getting-started/Ch-GettingStartedCDevelopers.md) guide to install the necessary tools and infrastructure needed to develop a C service.

 ## Get the EdgeX Device SDK for C